Skip to Main Content

 Students should plan to submit the FAFSA soon after it becomes available to have more time to assess their financial need and make informed decisions.
 Students may file the FAFSA at a later date but risk losing consideration for some awards.

-Below, you can also view a video tutorial, FAFSA tips, and information about what happens after you complete your FAFSA.
+Below, you can also view a video tutorial, FAFSA filing instructions, and information about what happens after you complete your FAFSA.

 A student poses for a picture at a tailgate with family members, one of whom has a Miami flag over their shoulders.